rohankalbag/natural-language-processing/assignment-2/readme.md

 3) Amruta Parulekar : 20d070009
 4) Keshav Singhal : 20d070047

-PDF of slides has been added in the folder as cs772-2024-assignment2.pdf.
+PDF of slides has been added in the folder as `cs772-2024-assignment2.pdf`.

 Dataloader_example.ipynb contains code to load data, train model and test it, including 5 fold cross validation.

 utils.py contains the code for the recuurent perceptron along with forward pass, back propagation with time implementation and the training loop.

-ui.py contains the code for the UI.
+`ui.py` contains the code for the UI.

-pos_tag.ipynb contains the code to use the NLTK toolkit to generate POS tags for a sentence input to the UI.
+`pos_tag.ipynb` contains the code to use the NLTK toolkit to generate POS tags for a sentence input to the UI.

-Analysis.ipynb contains the printed error cases and their analysis (conclusions in PPT).
+`Analysis.ipynb` contains the printed error cases and their analysis (conclusions in PPT).

-Final trained model weights with best accuracy are in model_3000_10.pkl.
+Final trained model weights with best accuracy are in `model_3000_10.pkl` .